rocket-internet-berlin/RocketTechHandbook/content/index.md

     Rocket is ambitious and has high expectations of delivery and quality but we strive to foster a genuinely happy work environment.
 Maintaining such an environment is done by you & your colleagues but to help you along, here are some guidelines…

     * Be nice.
-While we’ve done a bunch of research into destroying all emotion, we have been unsuccessful… So far.
-The failure of that research means we need to be calm when things go wrong (which will happen), say “hello” in the elevator and do a robot dance when somebody does a good job.
+We’ve spent 28,64€ on research to try and rid ourselves of all emotion.
+This was a disaster and losing over 28€ made us really angry.
+To compensate for that failure, we try to stay calm when things go wrong (and they will), say “hello” to each other in the elevator and do a little robot dance to celebrate success.
     * Be curious.
 We may not fully understand how all decisions are made but we believe everybody is trying to do the right thing with the data they have.
 If you don’t understand something or disagree, you should feel comfortable asking.
     * Be trusting.
 Trusting the intent and competency of each other is cheaper than a process and more fun.
 The assumption of trust is a critical part of our hiring strategy and our success.
     * Be open to failure.
 When things don’t turn out as expected, celebrate it.
 We don’t make complex decisions in isolation so don’t expect to be blamed.
 Do expect to work out what we can learn and change to make ourselves better.